self-atari/icfp2025/writeup/writeup.md

 ## Day four

-I woke the next day and immediately realized the implications: merging rooms and guessing at the next merge until you solved it or reached a contradiction _was_ the backtracking solution!
-If we just maintained a queue of merges with a before and after state... oh, right.
+I woke the next day and immediately realized the implication: guessing at the next merge until you solved the puzzle or reached a contradiction _was_ the backtracking solution!
+If we just maintained a queue of merges... oh, right.
 The contest ended three hours ago.
 In fact, some other teams did use this approach to some success--we just got there a little too slowly![^backtracking]

-[^backtracking] I have yet to implement it, but an interesting problem with this
+[^backtracking]: I have yet to implement it, but an interesting problem with this
     approach is how to avoid extreme memory growth.
-Instead of mutating anything in your representation of the rooms, you can keep track of the equivalencies (and handle lookups through) a union-find data structure.[^union] Tracking rooms that are confirmed to be distinct is also a small challenge since every room needs to compare with every room previously checked.
-You can discard rooms with identical sets of labels (`_A__B_A`), sort that set, and then do some variety of binary search.
+Instead of mutating anything in your representation of the rooms, you can keep track of the equivalencies in (and handle lookups through) a union-find data structure.[^union] Tracking rooms that are confirmed to be distinct is also a small challenge since every room needs to compare with every room previously checked.
+You can discard rooms with identical sets of IDs (`_A__B_A`), sort that set, and then do some variety of binary search.
 Maybe there's an even more clever approach?
+With `N` rooms, if you find `M = ceil(N/4)` distinct rooms with the same name, you've been to every room with that name.

 [^union]: In fact, I was thinking about this during the contest before we found
     the solution.
 It's in a TODO: I have the receipts!